Weeping for FDR: In a Classic Photo, the Face of a Nation’s Loss

 It’s tricky, of course — even dangerous — to presume that one person’s emotions can be seen as emblematic of the feelings and thoughts of millions of other people, merely because those people are of the same race.
 After all, by all accounts Jackson had played for FDR, and for countless other people at and around the so-called “Little White House” in Warm Springs, Ga., many times in the past.
 The two men had, so to speak, a history.
 The tears coursing down Jackson’s cheeks are, assuredly, the outward sign of an inward, deeply personal grief.

 But nothing is simple in iconic pictures, and while ascribing the status of “symbol” or “emblem” to Jackson (and his sorrow) in light of FDR’s record on civil rights might be problematic, the fact remains that significant photographs invite interpretation.
-The searing pain on Graham’s face is not his pain alone; in Ed Clark’s masterful, unforgettable picture, we see — and, what’s more, we feel — a nation’s loss.
+The searing pain on Graham’s face is not his pain alone; in Ed Clark’s masterful, unforgettable picture, we see — we feel — a nation’s loss.